CobayaSampler/planck_lensing_external/README.md

 The likelihood classes can also be instantiated and called directly:

-        from plancklens.plancklens import plancklens
+        from plancklens import PlanckLensing
-        like = plancklens()
+        like = PlanckLensing()
         print('chi2 = ',-2*like.log_likelihood(cl_dict, A_planck=1.0))

 This example packages data internally.
 For larger data the data should probably be stored externally and installed separately.